Desperate Housewife

 • Nature & Travel

-“I am Amsterdam!”
-This is the official motto of the Dutch capital, boldly proclaiming the uniqueness and self-sufficiency of this city.
-Known as the “Venice of the North,” Amsterdam is…
+“I am Amsterdam!” is the official motto of the Dutch capital, boldly proclaiming the city’s uniqueness and independence.
+Known as the “Venice of the North,” Amsterdam is famous worldwide—its colorful,…

 • Nature & Travel

-The Chinese customs service recently apprehended a man attempting to cross the border with dozens of live snakes hidden in his pants.
-The resourceful smuggler was intercepted at the Futian…
+Chinese customs recently apprehended a man trying to cross the border with dozens of live snakes hidden in his pants.
+The smuggler was intercepted at Futian port, between Hong Kong…

 • Nature & Travel

-Deep beneath the Atlantic Ocean, the Nadir crater was formed around the same time as the Chicxulub crater, which was left behind by the asteroid that wiped out the dinosaurs…
+Deep beneath the Atlantic Ocean, the Nadir crater formed around the same time as Chicxulub—the crater left by the asteroid that wiped out the dinosaurs off the edge of the…

 • Nature & Travel

-Cats are known for their wide range of sounds used to communicate with both humans and other animals.
-The familiar meow, primarily directed at people, serves as a call for…
+Cats are known for a wide range of sounds they use to communicate with people and other animals.
+The familiar meow, usually aimed at people, is a call for attention…

 • Nature & Travel

-In a small pond in Madison, Wisconsin, a pair of Canadian cranes (Antigone canadensis) is raising not only their own chick but also a gosling from a Canadian goose (Branta…
+In a small pond in Madison, Wisconsin, a pair of sandhill cranes (Antigone canadensis) is raising not only their own chick but also a gosling hatched from a Canada goose…

 • Nature & Travel

-What could be more beautiful than tiny sea creatures shimmering in the dark water with every imaginable color?
-As the sun sets over Florida and the sky and sea turn…
+What could be more beautiful than tiny sea creatures shimmering in dark water in every imaginable color?
+As the sun sets over Florida and the sky and sea go black,…

 • Nature & Travel